-Capitol Technology University is requesting approval to offer a Doctor of Philosophy (Ph.D.) in Space Operations.
-The degree curriculum will be taught using a significant number of existing faculty at our university and will be supplemented by new courses supporting the Ph.D. in Space Operations.
-The degree is designed to meet the demands of the military for leaders who will be involved in the advancement, expansion and support of the Space Operations environment on an international and domestic setting.
-This is also in response to a request by potential students through our unique relationship with NASA and Goddard Space Center, only a few miles away.
-The mission of Capitol Technology University is to provide practical education in engineering, computer science, information technology, and business that prepares individuals for professional careers and affords the opportunity to thrive in a dynamic world.
-A central focus of the university's mission is to advance practical working knowledge in areas of interest to students and prospective employers within the context of Capitol's degree programs.
-The university believes that an Ph.D. in Space Operations is consistent with this mission.
+Capitol Technology University is requesting approval to offer a Doctor of Philosophy (Ph.D.) in Forensic Cyberpsychology.
+The degree curriculum will be taught using the existing faculty at our university and will be supported by the development of new courses.
+The mission of Capitol Technology University is to provide a practical education in engineering, computer science, information technology, and business that prepares individuals for professional careers and affords the opportunity to thrive in a dynamic world.
+A central focus of the university's mission is to advance practical working knowledge in areas of interest to students and prospective employers within the context of Capitol Tech's degree programs.
+The university believes that a Ph.D. in Forensic Cyberpsychology is consistent with this mission.